 Just to give you an idea, the organisation does a regular newsletter segment every week.
 There was an article published about my arrangements, and it went out to over 20,000 people in the company.
 I got told it was the history of communicating internally, it had the highest number of hits out of any article.
 Which is really incredible.
 It just showed the interest.
 And I had lots of people reaching out to me, men and women, saying thank you for talking about your journey, asking me questions and huge amount of interest.
 And it was really exciting!
 And again, it surprised me that it got so much attention, but it did.

 But the second story was really what sat beside that, and the kind of experience that I had, particularly with my colleagues, like the at level kind of colleagues.
 I had a lot of comments or jokes.
 Jokes that on the surface we’re jokes, but I think there was truth behind them.
 Jokes around me not being able to make events because I’d be babysitting the kids.
 Jokes about me having the easy life and being on a holiday.

 Hilary: Wow.
 That’s really interesting.
-The comment that you just made about you “finished your break,” obviously there was a feeling within the organization that you were, again, not being serious about your career.
+The comment that you just made about you “finished your break” obviously there was a feeling within the organisation that you were, again, not being serious about your career.

 How did that response make you feel, and how did you handle it?
 Did you find a way of managing those comments or did you basically try and ignore them?
 What was your response to your colleagues?